 Thanksgiving Day History

 Thanksgiving Day is a celebration of giving thanks for the harvest and blessings of the past year.
 It is a day of giving thanks to God for his many blessings and expressing our gratitude to friends and family members.
-It is celebrated in the US and in parts of Canada.
-Thanksgiving day dates back to the Reformation Period and is accompanied by prayers, special ceremonies, and feasts.
+It is celebrated in the United States.
+Thanksgiving Day dates back to the Reformation Period and is accompanied by prayers, special ceremonies, and feasts.
 Thanksgiving is observed on the fourth Thursday in November each year.

 Facts about Thanksgiving Day

 - The first Thanksgiving Day feast was held in 1621 between the Plymouth colonists and the Wampanoag Indians.

 - In 1863, in the midst of the Civil War, President Abraham Lincoln proclaimed a national Thanksgiving Day to be held each November.